gasparian/telemetry-monitor/README.md

  - use slider to choose a batch size for visualization;

 ### To do:
+ - First order:
+     - make data parser for custom data --> look at the processing from `ins` repo;
+ - Second order:
+     - fix small delay at start of data transfer through web-socket;
      - fix classes and ids mess in layout and styles;
- - make data parser for custom data --> look at the processing from ins repo;
+     - work with graphs' zooming/panning - smth wrong on large files;
      - add configurable plots (smth like plus sign...) == components?;
      - charts.js --> D3.js (?);
- - work with graphs' zooming/panning - smth wrong on large files;

 ### Running client locally
 Install dependencies: